-Her practice is now devoted exclusively to gallbladder and related diseases and the underlying causes including hypothyroidism, Hashimoto’s, food intolerances, leaky gut and toxicity, and to dietary and supplemental recommendations for the above.
+Her practice is now devoted exclusively to the gallbladder and related diseases and the underlying causes including hypothyroidism, Hashimoto’s, food intolerances, leaky gut, and toxicity, and to dietary and supplemental recommendations for the above.

 Deborah offers personal consultations for all digestive complaints.
 Although the focus is not weight loss, many find that they return to a more balanced weight by following the recommendations suggested.
 This is because the protocols suggested are aimed at:

 - Stopping the attack on an already leaky gut

 - Reducing cortisol or stress hormone levels, thereby positively affecting all hormones

 Deborah uses a combination of diet and concentrated nutritional supplements as well as other natural modalities that can be done at home.
 She sources natural products from several reputable companies and manufacturers and has designed some of her own formulations specifically for gallbladder health.
 Deborah spends her spare time perusing gallbladder and bile research studies and writing articles for your enjoyment and edification.
 Her interest in gallbladder health was an offshoot of her nutritional studies but more importantly from a personal story that began in her childhood and followed her throughout life, leading her to the study of Chinese medicine.

 “I suffered from stomach aches from early childhood.
 Trips to doctors had brought no results and so my mother tried some unorthodox methods such as food combination, which resulted in very strange school lunches but nonetheless gave me some relief.